Essential AePS Compliance Guidelines: A Quick Guide for Banking Correspondents

 Knowing Your Customer (KYC)

-One of the most important rules you must follow is ‘Know Your Customer’, often called KYC.
-This means you need to properly identify and verify who your customer is before you help them with any transaction.
+One of the most important regulations you must adhere to is ‘Know Your Customer’, often called KYC.
+This means you must properly identify and verify who your customer is before you help them with any transaction.
 It’s like checking someone’s ID before letting them into a secure area.

-Proper KYC helps prevent money laundering, fraud, and other illegal activities.
-You’ll need to check their Aadhaar details and any other identity proofs required by the bank.
+Robust KYC processes are essential to combat money laundering, fraud, and other illicit activities.
+You must check their Aadhaar details and any other identity proofs required by the bank.
 Always ensure the person standing in front of you is indeed the person linked to the Aadhaar number they are using.
-Keeping this information updated is also part of your duty.
+Ensuring this information remains updated is also part of your duty.

-- Identity Verification: Always check the customer’s Aadhaar details carefully.
-Make sure the name and other information match their identity.
+• Identity Verification: Thoroughly verify the customer’s Aadhaar details.
+Ensure the name and other information match their identity.

-- Regular Updates: If a customer’s details change, guide them on how to update their KYC information with the bank.
+• Regular Updates: Guide customers on how to update their KYC information with the bank if their details change.

 Proper Transaction Steps

 Every AePS transaction has a set of steps you must follow exactly.
 This ensures the transaction is secure, accurate, and authorised by the customer.
-Don’t ever skip a step or rush through the process.
+Always ensure you complete every step and refrain from rushing the process.

 Let’s imagine you’re helping a customer, Mrs. Sharma from a small village near Jaipur, withdraw some cash.
 First, you’d ask her which bank she uses and her Aadhaar number.
 Then, you’d enter this information into your device.
 Next, and this is crucial, you’d ask her to place her finger on the biometric scanner.
 This fingerprint is her digital signature, confirming she agrees to the transaction.
 After the transaction is complete, always provide her with a transaction receipt, whether printed or a digital confirmation on your device.
 This record is important for both of you.